lintubaby5/Project1/README.md

 https://data.torontopolice.on.ca/pages/open-data
 <p>
 <h2>Project Description:</h2>
 This application is written in Python.
 The user needs to install or run locally in a machine the CSV files.

-The API key that are available in the URL did not retrieve the full data.
-With this project you will identify the types of crime that happened in Toronto.
+With this project we will identify the types of crime that happened in Toronto.
 The data retrieved in the CSV files are from 2014 to 2022.
-Data analysis included the top 3 crimes based on the premises type (outside, houses, apartment, commercial, etc) they happened, the timeline for 24 hours trends, the neighbourhoods affected.
-Finally, predictive data about the expected total number of crimes to happen in 2023 is provided.
+Data analysis included the top 3 crimes based on the premises type (outside, houses, apartment, commercial, etc) they happened, the occurance, the neighbourhoods affected.
+Lastly, we also predict the total number of crimes that will happen in 2023.
 <p>
 <h2>How to use:</h2>
 No authentication like passwords or usernames is required.
 Feel free to give us a thumbs up if you like it.